Buying guide

 Insurance: Expect $100-170/month for full coverage.
 Rates are reasonable due to good safety ratings and lower theft risk.

-Fuel Economy: Regular fuel acceptable.
+Fuel economy: Regular fuel acceptable.
 Real-world fuel economy: 18-20 MPG city, 22-24 MPG highway for V6 models.

 • Frame inspection is absolutely critical for 2005-2010 models - pay for professional inspection